 Historical note and terminology

 Sleep paralysis was first described in 1876 by Mitchell, who termed it "night palsy" (Mitchell 1876); the term "sleep paralysis" was introduced by Wilson in 1928.
 Earlier descriptions are, however, found in the “modern” medical literature, such as the one by the Dutch physician Isbrand van Diemerbroeck in 1664 (Kompanje 2008), as well as in the “ancient” medical literature, such as that from the Persian Akhawayni in his Hidayat al-muta'allemin fi al-tibb (Learner's guide to medicine) compiled in the 10th century and others from the ancient Chinese and Greek culture (Golzari et al 2012).
-Literary descriptions of sleep paralysis can also be found in “The Horla” by Guy De Maupassant and in the novel Moby Dick by Herman Melville (Miranda and Högl 2013).
+Literary descriptions of sleep paralysis can also be found in “The Horla” by Guy De Maupassant, in the novel Moby Dick by Herman Melville (Miranda and Högl 2013), and in The Brothers Karamazov by Fyodor Dostoyevsky (Stefani et al 2017).
 Other names in English used to describe sleep paralysis include "nocturnal paralysis," "cataplexy of awakening," "hypnagogic and hypnopompic paralysis," and "predormital and postdormital paralysis"; in French it has been termed cataplexie du reveil.
-Furthermore, "Old Hag" in Canada, kanashibari in Japan, "ghost oppression" in Hong Kong Chinese, and ogun oru in Nigerians (Aina and Famuyiwa 2007) are colloquial terms employed by patients and reflect popular credence of sleep paralysis as witchcraft possession and paranormal experiences, very relevant to the issue of transcultural psychiatry (Gangdev 2006; Jacobson 2009; Jimenez-Genchi et al 2009; Jalal et al 2015).
+Furthermore, "Old Hag" in Canada, kanashibari in Japan, "ghost oppression" in Hong Kong Chinese, and ogun oru in Nigerians are colloquial terms employed by patients and reflect popular credence of sleep paralysis as witchcraft possession and paranormal experiences, very relevant to the issue of transcultural psychiatry (de Sà and Mota-Rolim 2016).
 Moreover, the endorsement of a supernatural causal explanation of sleep paralysis is highly influenced by cultural and education background (Jalal et al 2014).